Connecticut DEEP is Accepting Proposals for Grants under Section 319 of the Federal Clean Water Act for Fiscal Year 2018

 Watershed Based Plan Development

-DEEP will also consider projects that develop WBPs.
+for a list of impaired waters.
 EPA has provided detailed guidance on WBP structure and content.
 See requirements for Watershed Based Plans

-Implementation of Non Structural Best Management Practices
+Implementation of Non-Structural Best Management Practices

 - Monitoring, Assessment, and Trackdown Projects DEEP will consider using Section 319 funds to support monitoring, modeling, assessment, and trackdown studies relevant to the control of nonpoint source pollution.
 Approved Quality Assurance Project Plans (QAPP) may be required for these types of projects.